 To meet network demand and cater for the anticipated increase in passenger numbers completed, 102 new railcars (17 six-car trains) will be purchased to bolster the existing Transperth fleet.

-Alstom was recently announced as the preferred proponent to build the 246 C-series railcars at a new service and manufacturing and assembly plant in Bellevue, near Midland.
+Alstom was awarded the State Government contract in December 2019, to build the 246 C-series railcars at a new service and manufacturing and assembly plant in Bellevue, near Midland.

 Under the State Government's 2017 election commitment, 50 per cent of the railcars must be made in WA, which is expected to create hundreds of jobs.

 Visit the METRONET website.

 METRONET Railcar Procurement - Industry Engagement Briefing 2017

 In October 2017, the Department of Jobs, Tourism, Science and Innovation (JTSI), in collaboration with the Public Transport Authority (PTA), hosted an industry briefing for the METRONET Railcar Procurement project.

 This session provided an opportunity for prospective railcar manufacturers and local small and medium-sized enterprises (SMEs) to meet and gain a better understanding of railcar requirements and the opportunities for future work.